CMeeg/next-azure/README.md

 ### Can I use GitHub Actions instead of Azure DevOps Pipelines?

 I don't see why not, but I haven't "ported" the Pipeline over yet myself.
 It is on my TODO list for this project, but not particularly high up so hopefully I will find the time at some point.

-The one thing I'm not really sure about is if there is anything similar to Environments or Variable Groups in GitHub Actions - if not then it might not be so straight-forward.
+There are not really equivalents for Azure DevOps Environments or Variable Groups in GitHub Actions though so replacing usage of these features requires a bit of thought.

 If you're reading this and think you could take on porting this over to GitHub Actions then I would appreciate the contribution!